ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 ___
 ## Technology Used

-**Data Cleaning and Analysis**: Pandas is used to clean the data and perform an exploratory analysis.
+**Data Cleaning and Analysis**: Pandas, in addition to python, is used to clean the data and perform an exploratory analysis.

 **Database Storage**: Postgres is the database we intend to use for storage.
 We have used pgAdmin as an open source management tool to perform database administration.